 So I reached out to Jerry Roseman, M.Sc.IH.
 Director of Environmental Science & Occupational Safety & Health for the Philadelphia Federation of Teachers Health & Welfare Fund & Union – and a neighbor of mine who lives just a few blocks from the rec center himself.

-He is a scientist and he knows his shit.
+He is a scientist and he knows his stuff.
 And he was appalled.
 He could not believe this was taking place without any of the most basic health precautions.
 And if it was happening here, where else was it happening?
 Does the city not have any protocol for how this kind of hazardous maintenance is handled?

 He was immediately on the case and reached out to the parks and recreation management: